My message to Clive Schlee and Pano Christou upfront:

 Now leads to a deleted page.

 So, Pano Christou deleted his Twitter account on 01.
-July 2019 after I tweeted to the press and the press “breaking” the news and having visited my blog where he saw that I linked to his Twitter account.
+July 2019 after I tweeted to the press and the press “breaking” the news then, Pano having visited my blog where he saw that I linked to his Twitter account.
+Pano blocked me while Clive Schlee and Pret still haven’t blocked to probably collect evidence.

 BUT Mr. Christou is the same and learned under Schlee.
 It’s just a different face to the same exploitative and bullying company.
 And the press is silent, because they cater to business.